centrahq/api-documentation/pages/05.api-references/04.order-api/01.api-reference/504.get-supplier-delivery/docs.md

 ---
-title: Order API - GET Supplier Delivery
+title: Order API - Get Supplier Delivery
-altTitle: GET Supplier Delivery
+altTitle: Get Supplier Delivery
 excerpt: Getting the incoming and not accepted deliveries that are connected to the warehouse this plugin is connected to.
 taxonomy:
   category: docs